-This condition ensures that only those undertakings who stablished a sound and prudent management and oversight of their business as well as fit and proper key persons6 (including the diversity and inclusion elements) can benefit from proportionality measures.
+This condition ensures that only those undertakings who established a sound and prudent management and oversight of their business as well as fit and proper key persons6 can benefit from proportionality measures.

 The absence of material risks related to internal governance over the past three financial years indicates that the undertaking has sound and effective governance practices in place.
 Strong internal governance is a key factor in ensuring that the undertaking can manage its risks appropriately and maintain compliance with regulatory requirements in line with the undertakings (including their employers) long term interests and giving priority to the policyholders' interests.
 This includes having effective internal controls, risk management processes, and oversight mechanisms to identify, mitigate and report potential risks to the AMSB.